 - Preheat the oven to 400 degrees.
 Cut the top of the garlic bulb off.
 Drizzle with olive oil and add some salt and then wrap the bulb in tin foil.
 Bake for 30-40 minutes.

 - Mash the roasted garlic and spread on top of the butter.
 Add chopped chives, parsley, salt and pepper.
-Drizzle honey on top.
+Drizzle honey on top and add a little fresh lemon zest.

 - Slice your bread.
 Serve with the butter board.
 Spread some of the butter on your bread before enjoying.